Cold Weather Tips

 When temperatures dip into the single digits, we need to take the following precautions to ensure the safety and well-being of our pets:

-In cold weather, cats allowed outdoors may climb up inside the hood of a car seeking warmth and shelter.
+- In cold weather, cats that are allowed outside may climb up inside the hood of a car or in a wheel well seeking warmth and shelter.
 This can lead to injuries or death when the engine is started.
 To prevent these incidents, keep your cat indoors at all times.
-To protect stray cats, knock on your car’s hood or sound your horn before starting the vehicle in cold weather.
+To protect other cats, knock on your car’s hood or beep your horn before starting your car in cold weather.